 On-campus undergraduate students

-Check your admissions materials for on-campus housing information, or visit Rutgers Housing.
+Check your admissions materials for on-campus housing information, or visit Rutgers Residence Life.
 If you plan to live on campus, promptly submit a completed housing application form online.
 Housing assignments are made on a first-come, first-serve basis.

 On-campus graduate students